jeffbliss/southfact-gatsby-site/src/markdown-pages/faq-costs.md

 title: "Are there costs associated with using the SouthFACT applications?"
 ---

-This is the answer to that question
+This is the answer to cost question